-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results capsule, TID or QID above study on the effects of amantadine to 10 days of supervised dyskinesia severity evaluated to the placebo arm of the preceding trial (the reduction with amantadine one year earlier had been 60%).
-VS on levodopa-induced motor complications, adminis- tration after a seven-hour levodopa infusion, Motor complications occurring with the patients' regular oral levodopa regimen placebo evaluated 1 year later; 17 out of 18 of the symptoms were scored using also remained improved according to the Unified Parkinson's Disease Rating Scale-IV.
-All other antiparkinsonian original subjects standard rating medications were continued until the night participated; 13 of 17 had stayed on oral scales and compared to The beneficial effects of amantadine on motor response complications were maintained for at least one year after treatment initiation. before levodopa infusion amantadine results from one maintained for at least one year after treatment initiation. was administered. throughout the year year earlier Secondary: Secondary: Dyskinesia ratings from videotapes scored by a second masked rater decreased by 43% with amantadine (3.6±0.6) compared to placebo (6.3±0.8; Dyskinesias P<0.05). scored by a neurologist via watching a 70 videotape Thomas et al 70 DB, RCT N=40 Primary: Dyskinesia Primary: After 15 days of amantadine treatment, there was a reduction by 45% in the Amantadine 300 mg/day Patients with severe 9 months measured by the Dyskinesias Rating Scale total dyskinesia scores (P <0.001).
-Unified Parkinson's disease Unified Parkinson's Disease Rating Scale scores also decreased significantly with VS and peak dose or diphasic dyskinesia Parkinson's Disease Rating amantadine as compared to placebo (P <0.01). placebo with or without pain Scale, the Within the next eight months, all patients in the amantadine group withdrew levodopa-induced dyskinesia; all patients Dyskinesias Rating Scale and from the study as dyskinesia increased according to all scales.
-By the time of withdrawal there were no significant changes in dyskinesia from study had also been an Investigator baseline. receiving dopamine Global agonists as part of their treatment Assessment of dyskinesia; Three patients in the amantadine group withdrew because of adverse events (tachycardia, psychosis or livedo reticularis). change in Fighteen nations in the please are unwith during from the atomic will be used. dyskinesia from study initiation to Eighteen patients in the placebo group withdrew from the study within three months because dyskinesia had not improved or had gotten worse.
-The other study end two patients in the placebo group withdrew because of adverse events.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results capsule, TID or QID above study on the to 10 days of dyskinesia severity evaluated to the placebo arm of the preceding trial (the reduction with amantadine one year earlier had been 60%) VS on levodopa-induced adminis- after a seven-hour Motor complications occurring with the natients' regular oral levodona regimen placebo evaluated 1 year later; tration symptoms were also remained improved according to the Unified Parkinson's Disease Rating All other antiparkinsonian original subjects standard rating medications were participated; 13 of 17 scales and The beneficial effects of amantadine on motor response complications were maintained for at least one year after treatment initiation before levodopa infusion amantadine results from one was administered. throughout the year year earlier Secondary: Dyskinesia ratings from videotages scored by a second masked rater Secondary: decreased by 43% with amantadine (3.6 ± 0.6) compared to placebo (6.3 ± 0.8) ; Dyskinesias scored by a P <0.05). neurologist via videotape Thomas et al 70 DB, RCT N=40 Primary: Primary: Amantadine 300 mg/day Patients with severe 9 months measured by the Dyskinesias Rating Scale total dyskinesia scores (P <0.001).
+Unified vs and peak dose or Parkinson's amantadine as compared to placebo (P <0.01). nlaasha diphasic dyskinesia Disease Rating Within the payt eight menthe, all patients in the ementading group withdraw placebo levodopa-induced Dyskinesias from the study as dyskinesia increased according to all scales.
+By the time of dyskinesia; all patients had also been Rating Scale and an Investigator withdrawal there were no significant changes in dyskinesia from study baseline. agonists as part of their treatment Assessment of dyskinesia; Three patients in the amantadine group withdrew because of adverse events (tachycardia, psychosis or livedo reticularis). dyskinesia from Eighteen patients in the placebo group withdrew from the study within three study initiation to study end months because dyskinesia had not improved or had gotten worse.
+The other two patients in the placebo group withdrew because of adverse events.